 The following books are not on reserve at the library.
 They are not required texts, and you do not have to read any of them.
 If you have difficulty understanding your textbook's explanation of some topic, one of these books might help.
 However, since they are not on reserve, please do not check them out for a long time; one of your classmates may need the book too.
 The first book is an undergraduate text in mathematics for economists.
 (Its authors later added additional elementary material to the beginning, and additional advanced material to the end, and then divided the material into two books, but neither sort of additional material is particularly useful for most students in this course.)
 The second book (by Henderson & Quandt) is a treatment of the same microeconomic theory we cover.
 Its mathematical prerequisites are less than those of your textbook.
 The third book treats the same microeconomic theory we cover, plus much more.
 Its mathematical prerequisites are more than those of your textbook.
-The third book treats the same microeconomic theory we cover in a slightly more mathematical way.
+The fourth book has some unusual approaches to this material, and is rather short.
+The last book treats the same theory we cover in a slightly more mathematical way.